Azure/Azure-Network-Security/Azure DDoS Protection/Restrict creation of Azure DDoS Protection Standard Plans with Azure Policy/README.md

 <li>Select the <strong>Scope</strong>.
 The scope must be the <strong>Management Group</strong> that holds all the subscriptions you want to monitor for compliance.</li>

 <li>If applicable, select the <strong>Exclusions</strong>.
-The exclusions would be any subscriptions that you want to allow to create DDoS Plans.</li>
+The exclusions would be any subscriptions that you want to allow to create DDoS plans.</li>

 <li>In <strong>Policy definition</strong>, search for and select the custom policy you created in the previous step.</li>

 <li>The <strong>Assignment name</strong> field will be automatically populated.</li>

-<li>Enter an assigment <strong>Description</strong>, for example: <em>This policy blocks the creation of Azure DDoS Protection Standard Plans in non-approved subscriptions.
-Branches must use the DDoS Plan deployed in the Headquarter's subscription.</em></li>
+<li>Enter an assigment <strong>Description</strong>, for example: <em>This policy blocks the creation of Azure DDoS Protection Standard plans in non-approved subscriptions.
+Branches must use the DDoS plan deployed in the Headquarter's subscription.</em></li>

 <li>The <strong>Policy enforcement</strong> option must be <strong>Enabled</strong>.</li>